 Hotel ADA Compliance: Interiors and Public Spaces

-When hotels renovate room interiors and public spaces, it is important to understand the application of Americans with Disabilities Act Standards.
-Understanding what is or is not required can help avoid the cost and inconvenience of potential complaints or remediation work.
+When hotels renovate room interiors and public spaces, understanding the application of Americans with Disabilities Act Standards can help avoid the cost and inconvenience of complaints or remediation work.

 What the ADA says about alterations